turingschool/portfolios/students/1801-front/steph-ospina/20180302-Stephanie-Ospina-m1.md

 * **Avoiding burnout**

-* I was listening to someone on NPR talk about learning (vocal) languages the other day, and one of his pieces of advice was to not treat it like a marathon.
+* One of his pieces of advice was to not treat it like a marathon.
 “The brain is not dumb muscle”, and you can’t just work it till you collapse and expect to get better.
 I’ve noticed that when I really feel “on”, I can accomplish 10x as much in an hour as when I’m feeling “off”.
 I haven’t quite figured out what it is that just makes everything click sometimes, but I am starting to focus a lot on learning about what I need to do to handle those times when I’m just not feeling productive.

 ## E: Community Participation

 ### Playing a Part

+I started by getting to know people in my cohort, I think overall we are a great group that supports each other, also I contacted people from other mods, did a couple pairings every week and I'm very happy that I found other Latinos like Jorge and Aldo that are super supportive.
+Next mod I plan on becoming more involved in the community at Turing.

 ## Final Review